Uvs Lake: Geography

 Uvs Lake has a length of 84 km and a width of 79 km, with an average depth of 6 m.
-Its basin is separated from the rest of the Great Lakes Depression by the Khan Khökhii ridge; however, it is not a rift lake.
+Its basin is separated from the rest of the Great Lakes Depression by the Khan Khökhii ridge.

-The main feeding rivers are the Baruunturuun, Nariin gol, and Tes (primary feed of the lake) from Khangai Mountains in the east, and the Kharkhiraa River and Sangil gol from the Altai Mountains in the west.
+The main feeding rivers are the Baruunturuun, Nariin Gol, and Tes (primary feed of the lake) from Khangai Mountains in the east, and the Kharkhiraa River and Sangil Gol from the Altai Mountains in the west.